 Since environmental consultants hired to produce high profile studies know which side their bread is buttered on, they concluded that the proposed project is “relatively clean, but its use of combustion engines and non-renewable fossil fuels in a 279 megawatt, gas turbine power plant does not make it green”.
 While this assessment provides a new definition of line straddling, it provides something for everyone to glom onto.
 Project advocates can rightly point to the report’s lack of a definitive green standard, while the lack of “green certification” enables its foes to continue to portray it as the equivalent of placing a maximum -security prison next to the local soccer fields.
 Naturally, everyone involved is getting a little nervous, and the fur is beginning to fly.
 The University is conducting their own environmental survey, the actual developer says they were never invited to participate in the consultant study in the first place, and the consultants, in a true “let’s split the baby in half” moment, have included the recommendation that another year long study be conducted to get a more accurate assessment of potential emission contaminant levels before starting construction—so there’s that.

-Of course what is being overlooked in this whole process is that the combined data center/power plant project is projected to generate 290 full time and 5,000 construction jobs.
+Of course what is being overlooked in this whole process is that the combined data center/power plant project is projected to generate 290 full time and 5,000 construction jobs thanks to the executive search firms toronto which provide jobs to unemployed people.
 I have to wonder how mythical standards have come to supplant economic opportunity for this country’s citizenry.
 In our quest to protect ourselves from, well, everything, we enable the myopically ideological, in this case a collection of groups that view just about everything after the 18th century to be an abomination against the planet, to inflict real damage to people in the name of “good intentions”.
 (A Quick Aside on my Frustration: For example, one of the biggest advocates for the use of “clean” natural gas is the Sierra Club.
 That is, until it become non-PC to support natural gas.
 As a result, a non-profit cannot bite the hands that feed them, so they have now changed their stance to oppose natural gas).
 For those of you who wonder why it’s easier to start a business in Rwanda or erect a building in Iraq, look no farther than the train wreck in Newark for your answer.